DW exclusive: Cybersecurity flaws leave Olympians at risk with Beijing 2022 app | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-However, inadequate encryption measures within the app can leave Olympians, journalists and sports officials vulnerable to hackers, privacy breaches, and surveillance, according to a cybersecurity report by the Citizen Lab obtained exclusively by DW.
+Inadequate encryption measures within the app can leave Olympians, journalists and sports officials vulnerable to hackers, privacy breaches and surveillance, according to a cybersecurity report by Citizen Lab obtained exclusively by DW.

 Additionally, the IT forensic specialists found that the app includes a censorship keyword list.

-The Dutch Olympic Committee outright banned its athletes from bringing personal phones and laptops due to surveillance concerns.
+The Dutch Olympic Committee outright banned its athletes from bringing personal phones and laptops because of surveillance concerns.

 Team Canada is one of several Western teams being urged to keep digital safety in mind while at the Beijing Winter Games

-The Winter Games, which kicks off on February 4, marks the second Olympic Games during the COVID-19 pandemic.
+The Winter Games, which kick off on February 4, mark the second Olympic Games during the coronavirus pandemic.
 Just as at the Tokyo Summer Games, tracking athletes' health is required.

 Passport data and flight information must be entered into the app.
 Sensitive medical information related to possible COVID-19 symptoms are also required, such as whether a person had a fever, fatigue, headaches, a dry cough, diarrhea or a sore throat.
 Those coming from abroad must start entering health data 14 days before arriving in the country.

-Note: Editor's note: Following the report's release, DW has sent a request for comment to Apple and Google.